Get a Custom Wedding Dress Without Going Over Your Budget

 Take the time to research a designer who has made dresses similar to the styles you love.
 For example, Ergen-Jennings tends to design with structured fabrics and architectural silhouettes.
 When contacted by brides who like her work, but then send inspiration photos of lacy, chiffon gowns, she knows it's not a good match.
 "A designer who matches your design aesthetic will ensure you're getting the best quality of work and will help you have the best bespoke experience," she says.

-Being on a budget may sway you toward the designer with the lowest cost, but if you end up with a dress you're not in love with and have to buy something new, you won't be saving anything.
+Being on a budget may sway you toward the designer with the lowest cost, but if you end up with a custom wedding dress you're not in love with and have to buy something new, you won't be saving anything.
 While prices should be kept in mind, don't forget about the bond you feel with the designer.

 "One of my favorite parts of working with a bespoke bride is building a relationship with her as we build the gown together," Ergen-Jennings says.
 "The bride is fully invested in the process and makes a connection with the person creating a very special garment just for her."